Python-for-geo-people/Lesson-5-Reading-Writing/Lesson/reading-multiple-files.md

     '0,0,0,2,4,5,5,4,4,6,8,2,3,8,7,13,8,14,17,6,5,15,14,13,8,6,9,9,11,10,3,5,3,1,5,4,4,3,2,1\n']
    ```

 Now we have printed the first lines of each file in the data directory.
 This is a handy way to find out what kind of data we have in the files.
+In this way
-This ways we can for example see that the separator in
+it is for example possible to see that 1) the separator in each file is comma, and 2) each file contains numerical data,
-each file is comma, and that each file contains numerical data, and there does not exist column names in any of the files.
-These are all important information to know when starting to do data analysis.
+and 3) there does not exist column names in any of the files.
+All of this is important information to know when starting to do data analysis.

 ## Next steps